A photo of a harbor with two large container ships ready for unloading.

 A screenshot of a website with three time series plots labeled Spam Filter service latency, Spam filter throughput, and CPU load.
 Each plot starts with a high value, lowers slowly and then rises again over a 6 hour period.

-Typically, observing a system consists of three distinct steps: Instrumenting the system to produce telemetry signals that can be monitored, collecting and storing the telemetry signals, and analyzing the telemetry signals:
+Typically, observing a system consists of three distinct steps: instrumenting the system to produce telemetry signals that can be monitored, collecting and storing the telemetry signals, and analyzing the telemetry signals:

 • Producing telemetry with instrumentation: In the simplest case, the application code simply includes print statements to write information into log files.
 For example, the spam filter component in our blogging scenario could print a log entry for each analyzed comment, including analysis time and predicted spam score.
 In addition, various libraries for software metrics and telemetry provide APIs to record counters and distributions within the application code, such as Prometheus and OpenTelemetry.
 Our spam-filter component might simply increase a counter for each request and for each predicted spam message and track the latency of model inference as a distribution.
 Much infrastructure used in modern software systems already logs many events that can provide a source of telemetry.
 For example, web servers and stream processing infrastructure will log many events out of the box that may provide useful insights, such as logging every single request.
-Similarly, most libraries used for remote procedure calls between microservices, such as Uber’s TChannel or Twitter’s Finagle, will record information about all calls – for example, logging which component calls which other component how frequently and with what latency.
+Similarly, most libraries used for remote procedure calls between microservices, such as Uber’s TChannel or Twitter’s Finagle, will record information about all calls—for example, logging which component calls which other component how frequently and with what latency.
 Adopting such a library for all calls between microservices in our blogging platform could produce a lot of useful telemetry almost for free.

 • Collecting telemetry: Complex systems often create a lot of telemetry in many forms and in many locations.
 In our blogging scenario, multiple instances of various components each export their own logs and metrics, in addition to hardware logs, and statistics produced by the remote-procedure-call library.
 Many infrastructure projects have been developed to collect and store such signals in a unified place for subsequent analysis.
 For example, Prometheus will regularly request updated metrics from all configured systems (pull design) and store them in a time-series database, statsd acts as a server receiving metrics from systems producing them (push design), Apache Flume provides a system to collect and aggregate log files at scale from many sources, and LogStash provides features to ingest signals from many different sources at scale and process them before passing them on for storage or analysis to a different system.
 The focus in the telemetry-collection phase is on moving large amounts of telemetry data efficiently and with low latency from many sources to a single place where telemetry can be analyzed.

 • Analyzing telemetry: Many different forms of analyses can be performed on the collected signals.
 Typically, information is extracted and aggregated from raw telemetry data, such as computing the average response time from a server log.
 The most common forms of analysis are real-time trends of measures shown in dashboards and automated alerts that are triggered when the observed values exceed predefined thresholds.
-For example, our monitoring system may call a developer’s cell phone if the entire blogging service is unreachable to end users for more than 3 minutes.
+For example, our monitoring system may call a developer’s cell phone if the entire blogging service is unreachable to end users for more than three minutes.
 Grafana is a popular choice for creating dashboards and alert systems, but many other projects exist.
 In addition, specialized monitoring solutions exist, for example, to track latency and bottlenecks in a network of microservices.

 A screenshot of a dashboard showing several pictograms depicting services and databases and their connections.
 Services are circled with a green circle representing service health or latency.

 Example screenshot of an AppDynamics FlowMap showing the status and interaction of components in a distributed system.
 Source: AppDynamics Knowledgebase.
+[Online-only figure.]

 Modern systems to collect and analyze telemetry are flexible and scalable.
 Still, some planning to identify early on what needs to be observed and what telemetry needs to be collected will make downstream analysis steps much simpler.
 For example, observability can be baked into the system by building on infrastructure that provides observability out of the box (e.g., remote-procedure-call libraries, stream processing platforms), whereas switching to such infrastructure later might be a substantial undertaking.
-Investing in observability early in a project also fosters a culture of data-driven decision making and can help to detect potential problems even in the very early releases of a project.
+Investing in observability early in a project also fosters a culture of data-driven decision-making and can help to detect potential problems even in the very early releases of a project.

 A solid telemetry and monitoring system benefits many team members, not just operators.
 Developers typically value insights into how the system and its components perform in production and what features are used.
 In our blogging-platform scenario, telemetry might show how many comments are filtered on average and whether comment spam associates with certain times of day or certain topics.
 Telemetry can be used to measure how the system achieves some of its objectives, such as monitoring how many users sign up for or renew their paid plan on the blogging platform.
 Telemetry is the key to testing and experimenting in production, both for ML and non-ML components, as we will discuss in chapter Testing and Experimenting in Production, where we also show a concrete example of creating telemetry data.